Free Breakfast for Children: History

-The program was initiated in January 1969 at St. Augustine's Episcopal Church in West Oakland, California.
+The program was initiated in late January 1969 at St. Augustine's Episcopal Church in West Oakland, California.
 Two months later, in March 1969, the Black Panther Party opened its second Free Breakfast Program for Children at the Sacred Heart Church in San Francisco, California.
 The program became so popular that by the end of the year, the Panthers set up kitchens in cities across the US, claiming to have fed 20,000 children in 1969.
-Between 1969 and 1971, at least 36 Free Breakfast for Kids programs were running nationwide.
+By 1971, at least 36 Free Breakfast for Kids programs were running nationwide.

 The Free Breakfast Program quickly became the central organizing activity of the Black Panther Party.
 The reach and success of the program highlighted the inadequacies of the federal government's then-flagging and under-resourced lunch programs in public schools across the country.
 The program allowed the children of West Oakland's poor neighborhoods to eat a healthy nourishing meal in a safe, supportive environment before school, optimizing their ability to learn.
 The party used the program to educate children and their families about anti-capitalism, Black pride, and developing revolutionary consciousness.
 Many of these programs were held in predominantly Black neighborhoods but also served children of other ethnicities.
 The program was mainly run by volunteers—both party members and non-affiliated community members, most of them women.
 Those working closely in the program made sure that the free breakfasts were a concrete assistance to the city's poor communities.
 They also shaped the program to be a powerful symbol of racial injustice and ghetto marginalization in America by teaching liberation lessons while children ate their meal.
 Volunteers would start setting up and preparing food around 6 am, and served the meal from 7-8:30.
 Most programs took place in churches, schools, or community centers.
-A typical breakfast often included some combination of bacon, eggs, grits, hotcakes, toast, sausage, and a glass of juice or milk.
+A typical breakfast often included some combination of bacon, eggs, grits, pancakes, toast, sausage, and a glass of juice or milk.
 Various chapters would also provide transportation for children, from home to the chapter's Free Breakfast site, then to school.